gavinyork/zephyr3d/apps/doc/web/en/animation-controller.md

 ]
 ```

+When `returnTransition` is greater than 0, the target state's completed playbacks are kept alive
+for that duration as a completion fade-out while the return state fades in.
+This turns a natural
+one-shot completion, such as `Attack`, into a real cross-fade back to locomotion instead of removing
+the completed clip before the return state starts.

 Responses can also run short action snippets without changing state.
 This fragment keeps a flinch reaction concurrent with the current state, while reload is queued until the active main flow drains:

 ```typescript